krishnam-eng/krishnam-eng/CEUs/CNCF_ Container Orchestration and Management.md

 * Practical gRPC
 * GRPC Microservices in Go [Manning]

+### Service Proxy
+* Load Balancing with HAProxy: Open-source technology for better scalability, redundancy and availability in your IT infrastructure
+* NGINX Cookbook: Advanced Recipes for High-Performance Load Balancing [O'Reilly]
+* Nginx HTTP Server - Fourth Edition: Harness the power of Nginx to make the most of your infrastructure and serve pages faster than ever before
+* Apache: The Definitive Guide [O'Reilly]

+### API Gateway
+*

+### Service Mesh
+* Istio in Action
+* Istio: Up and Running: Using a Service Mesh to Connect, Secure, Control, and Observe
+* Getting Started with Istio Service Mesh: Manage Microservices in Kubernetes
+* Mastering Service Mesh: Enhance, Secure, and Observe Cloud-native Applications with Istio, Linkerd, and Consul

 ## Keywords
 #### Scheduling and Orchestration
 * CNCF Graduated Projects: **_Kubernetes_**